-The Programme is being delivered over the period 2017 to 2021, founded on dialogue and active partnership working with stakeholders such as Metrobus, the Manor Royal BID, Gatwick Airport Ltd, Network Rail and site developers.
-It is being overseen by the Crawley Growth Board, chaired by CBC's Chief Executive and CBC key decisions on schemes going forward will be subject to Cabinet approval and associated due process.
+The Crawley Growth Programme commenced in autumn 2017 and its delivery period has been successfully extended up to end March 2025, It is founded on dialogue and active partnership working with stakeholders such as Metrobus, the Manor Royal BID, Gatwick Airport Ltd, Network Rail and site developers.
+It is being overseen by the Crawley Growth Board, chaired by CBC's Chief Executive.
+Key decisions on CBC led schemes going forward will be subject to Cabinet approval and associated due process.